 - Fireworks, explosives, and weapons (see license to carry handgun policy for residence halls in the Res Hall Manual).

 - Candles or incense: Open flames are prohibited in the residence halls.
 Even candles that have never been used are not allowed.
 Battery-operated (flameless) candles are a great alternative.

-- Extension cords or multi-plug converters: Use a power strip instead.
+- Extension cords or multi-plug converters without a built in circuit breaker: Use a power strip instead.